Azel4231/clojure-quotes/README.md

 Q: References are lacking

 A: I know.
-Didn't write them down and forgot where I heard them.
+Didn't write all of them down and forgot where I heard them.
 I accept pull requests though...

 ## License